driveri/dimac/README.md

 Main Scripts to call:

-    dimac_roi20241002.m 	- script to define a DIMAC ROI based on k-means clustering (k=5) of pulsatile voxels dimac_tc.m			- GUI for user input into choosing an ROI to generate a DIMAC timeseries dimac_pi.m			- script to calculate pulsatililty index, accepting input structure from dimac_tc.m
+    dimac_tc.m			            - GUI for user input into choosing an ROI to generate a DIMAC timeseries dimac_2linefit_onset.m          - calculates the pulse onset point calc_onset_delay_dimac_pox.m    - uses scanner triggers to line up DIMAC and pulseox onset points to calculate delay for each beat dimac_pi.m			            - script to calculate pulsatililty index, accepting input structure from dimac_tc.m

     dimac_prepare_multiband.txt - BASH script to split a 2-slice multiband dataset into individual slices.
-Use this before running dimac_roi20241002.m on multiband data. dimac_BATCH_multiband.m	- script to be used for batch processing - combines the 2-slice multiband DIMAC pipeline to calculate the delay from an inferior slice vessel to a superior slice vessel
+Use this before running dimac_roi20241002.m on multiband data.

-    dimac_load_and_fit_pox.m	- loads pulseox log file in format for further processing dimac_pox_pulsedelay.m	- calculates the delay between a DIMAC waveform and an associate pulseox (finger pulse) waveform dimac_multiband_pulsedelay.m- where 2-slice multiband data available, this skips the pulseox reference and calculates the delay directly between arteries in the 2 slices
+    dimac_multiband_pulsedelay.m- where 2-slice multiband data available, this skips the pulseox reference and calculates the delay directly between arteries in the 2 slices

     readADI_forDIMACpuls.m 	- Script to read in pulseox data from the CUBRIC ADI physiologicical monitoring setup